-METHOD This type of research is quantitative explanatory research.
+This type of research is quantitative explanatory research.
 This study uses an explanatory study because it is intended to explain and examine the relationship between variables as independent variables: entrepreneurial mindset, innovativeness, risk taking, competitive aggresiveness, proactiveness, autonomy as an intervening variable, and entrepreneurial performance as the dependent variable.
-The subjects were students of school of management which are accredited A in Malang City, Indonesia.
-The populations are students of private and public universities which consists of five universities.
-The total population of 5691 was based on data from forlap.dikti.go.id.
-The sampling method used in this study to determine the respondents is purposive sampling.
-Slovin's formula was used to determine the number of samples and totaled 374 respondents to the sampling.
-Distribution of the proportions of each university is calculated from the proportion of each program of study on the population.
+The subjects were students of school of management in which the universities are accredited A in Malang City, Indonesia.
+The population are students of private and public universities which consists of five universities.
+The total population of 5691s based on the data from forlap.dikti.go.id.
+The sample was taken using a purposive sampling.
+And Slovin's formula was used to determine the number of samples, and The total sample was 374.
+Distribution of the proportions of each university was calculated from the proportion of each program of study on the population.
 Overall it can be seen in Table 1.
-Table 1.